learn-it-in-russian/tldr-ru/pages/common/git-bug.md

 # git bug

-> A distributed bug tracker that uses git's internal storage, so no files are added in your project.
+> A distributed bug tracker that uses Git's internal storage, so no files are added in your project.
-> You may submit your problems to the same git remote you use to interact with others, much like commits and branches.
+> You may submit your problems to the same Git remote you use to interact with others, much like commits and branches.
 > More information: <https://github.com/MichaelMure/git-bug/blob/master/doc/md/git-bug.md>.

 - Create a new identity: